jmrr/phd_thesis/Corrections/list_of_changes.md

         >[...]
 Finally, a limitation of the evaluation presented in Chapter 5 was the lack of a comparison with "natural" sequences with obstacles and the presence of people in the scenes.
-This evaluation is forecast to be included in future work, as despite the high frame-rate and descriptor density, the use of sequences with the presence of human obstacles and other obstructions might have a large impact in the performance of the methods described.
+This evaluation is forecast to be included in future work, as despite the high frame-rate and descriptor density, the use of sequences with the presence of human obstacles and other obstructions might impact the performance of the methods described including approaches based on structure from motion.